 I did the bare minimum as a biological parent.
 I fed her, gave her fluids and changed her.
 I usually then plopped her into her crib with some toys and left her on her own while I watched TV and kept my websites up to date.
 At that time, I ran five websites and they took priority over her.

 Sometimes, if she put up a fuss and cried about being left alone for much of the day, I’d bring her out to the living room and put something on TV for her while still ignoring her.
-Sometimes, she did something cute.
+Sometimes, though, she did something cute.

 While I sat in the living room on the couch with my laptop, jumping around from one website to another, she would often toddle over and insist upon attention.
 More often than not, I would just ignore her, hoping she’d just go away.
+Still, she’d demand attention, so I would simply pick her up and plop her into her crib.

 I don’t remember her exact birthday, but I do think that she will either become 21 this year or has already hit that milestone.
 I do know that her adoptive parents sent an envelope to my wife every year.
 That envelope would contain pictures and an update on her life.
 I cared about neither and I still don’t give a rat’s ass.